 ISO 26000 is an International Standard related to management and many users expect the standard to be certifiable.
-The standard is not certifiable as ISO 14001 Environmental management system and ISO 9001 Quality management system.
-ISO 26000 is rather written as generally compatible with management system standards.
+The standard is not certifiable as for example ISO 14001 Environmental management system and ISO 9001 Quality management system.
+ISO 26000 is however written in a way that makes it easy to use with management system standards.

 ISO 26000 provides guidance using ‘shoulds’, and not ‘shalls’ as the certifiable standards.
 This was intentional both when initiating and drafting ISO 26000.
 The main reason was to allow the standard to offer more detailed operational guidance and less general management.

-Annex A “Examples of voluntary initiatives and tools for social responsibility” contains more than 100 examples.
-Some of these initiatives certifiable/verifiable tools (ISO an non-ISO) but this does not create barriers for trade.
+Annex A if ISO 26000, “Examples of voluntary initiatives and tools for social responsibility”, contains more than 100 examples.
+Some of these initiatives are certifiable/verifiable tools (ISO an non-ISO) but this does not create barriers for trade.
 ISO 26000 is voluntary to use and the Annex is only a list of examples of other voluntary tools.

 There are some cases of misuse of the standard.
 Some consultancies offer to “certify companies to ISO 26000” and some organisations claim to be “working in accordance with ISO 26000”.
 PPO has issued recommendations for communication related to ISO 26000.
 In short, a company/organization should explain how they have used ISO 26000 recommendations.
-In addition, they should prove performance in the relevant and significant disciplines using other tools/standards that contain requirements.
+If an organization wants to prove performance in a certain disciplines they should use other tools/standards that contain requirements.

 How to make more correct claims

 Some countries have developed national management system or self-declaration tools based on ISO 26000.
-No stakeholder or NSB has proposed to make any of these tools into international ISO-deliverables.
+To date, no stakeholder or NSB has proposed to make any of these tools into international ISO-deliverables.
 The table below lists some of the initiatives related to national certification or verification.
 Feel free to update the information in the table.